-While many of our tenants were also forced to reduce their workforces, we did not lose any of the tenants we had on contract during the year.
-In fact, we actually increased the number of tenants overall.
-We continued to work with contractors on projects that were in the construction phase, and did not add any projects that were not deemed necessary for the safe continued operation of the airport.
+Many of our tenants struggled in 2021 with staffing shortages, as we were all somewhat surprised at the rate our passengers were returning to travel.
+Staffing was an issue for many industries around the country, but food service and retail saw the most difficulty in recruiting and retaining the necessary workforce to keep operations running at optimum capacity.
+Our airport was no exception to this, and this can be seen in our concessions volume also lagging behind the passenger activity.
+As with 2020, we are proud to have retained every tenant under contract.
+We continued to work with contractors on projects that were in the construction phase, and only added projects that were deemed necessary for both the safe continued operation of the airport, as well as addressing the future space needs of our increasing passenger numbers.
 The Authority is continually prioritizing the projects needing to be completed, and is moving forward with new projects only when it makes sense both operationally and fiscally.

-The Authority does not have a significant amount of assets held in investment accounts, so we did not have any losses realized in the financial markets.
+The Authority does not have a significant amount of assets held in investment accounts, so we did not had any losses realized in the financial markets.
 The retirement fund the Authority has for pensioned employees continues to be over-funded, and the Authority does not foresee the need to contribute a large amount in order to stay compliant with regulations in place on the accounts.
 Even with some employees exercising their option to early retirement, the Authority is confident that the pension account is funded enough to accommodate the need for the foreseeable future.

-2020 was an unprecedented year for the travel industry as a whole.
-The COVID-19 pandemic created a market with huge supply, and next to no demand for months.
-As stated above, the Gerald R. Ford Airport is rebounding a bit faster than the national average and we are cautiously optimistic that we will emerge from this economic depression a bit sooner than we originally forecasted.
-Our airline partners are also seeing encouraging signs that the local customers are ready to travel again, and are steadily increasing their operations to be almost what they were pre-pandemic.
-We continue to be optimistic about the upward trends we are witnessing in passenger volume, but are careful to make responsible business decisions based on realistic expectations.
-The Authority is confident that the local West Michigan economy will rebound stronger than ever, and the Airport will continue to be an important piece of infrastructure to make that happen.
-With a better view of how the COVID-19 pandemic affected, and continues to affect, the Airport's business operations, we are confident that we can continue to take measures to contain or an extended to the upward trends we are under the average to the average and we are careful to make the average the average and the average aver
+2021 results show how quickly we have made progress to fully recovering from the COVID-19 pandemic.
+There are still some steps left to take, but we are optimistic that the future is brighter than ever for the Gerald R. Ford International Airport.
+Our airline partners are seeing encouraging signs that the local customers are ready and willing to travel again, both for leisure and business needs.
+The Authority is confident that the local West Michigan economy will continue to rebound, and the Airport will continue to be an important piece of infrastructure to make that happen.
+With a better view of how the COVID-19 pandemic has affected, and continues to affect, the Airport's business operations, we are confident that we can continue to take measures to contain or reduce operating costs in order to keep airline rates at or near the current rates for 2022.